vberlier/goomy/README.md

 ### Engine

-The engine instance lets you interact with the systems, entities and components you declared when creating your custom `Engine` type.
+The engine instance lets you interact with the systems, entities, and components you declared when creating your custom `Engine` type.
 You can use it to get a reference to any of your custom systems, dispatch signals, iterate through entities and components and more.
 Note that the engine is explicitly marked as non-copiable, and cannot be moved.

 #### `engine.get<SystemType>()`